 I love fantasy, and dragons are super cool.
 So, I wanted to write a book which incorporates dragons in it.
 I had an idea for a story called "Dragon Queen" which was completely different than Child of Time.
 However, I liked the idea of a Dragon Queen, so I put it in Child of Time.

-I originally envisioned Prophecy Series as seven books, but I had several storylines to tie.
-So, when I outlined the final two books in 2016, I had split the final idea to two books: Child of Time and Child of Promise.
+I originally envisioned Prophecy Series as seven books, but I had several storylines to complete.
+So, when I outlined the final two books in 2016, I split the final idea into two books: Child of Time and Child of Promise.